-- 7.6.1 Proceeds may be used to pay for services and/or programs that: - a) deal with children or dependent adults in care and their families; - b) are not commercial enterprises; and - c) have identified specific issues of social concern in the HFN community and actively work to address these issues. - 7.6.2 With regard to this policy: - a) a child in care is a person under the age of 22; and - b) a dependent adult means a person who has a physical or mental disability that requires institutional/home care and is at least 22 years of age. - 7.6.3 The programs and/or services must be reasonably available to all HFN children and/or dependent adults in care, on or off-reserve, who qualify and wish to participate. - 7.6.4 Eligible uses of Proceeds for children/adults in care programs and/or services include, but are not limited to: - a) counselling services; - b) medical treatment; - c) clothing, food and shelter; - d) transportation and specialized equipment for children/adults in care; - e) respite care; and - f) social/recreation activities to a maximum of \$1,000. - 7.6.5 Nonprofit child care Sub-charities may be eligible to receive Proceeds under the following conditions (amended April 2016): - a) the Sub-charity's child care application process is open to all parents or guardians in the HFN community;
+- 7.6.1 Proceeds may be used to pay for services and/or programs that: - a) deal with children or dependent adults in care and their families; - b) are not commercial enterprises; and - c) have identified specific issues of social concern in the HFN community and actively work to address these issues. - 7.6.2 With regard to this policy: - a) a child in care is a person under the age of 22; and - b) a dependent adult means a person who has a physical or mental disability that requires institutional/home care and is at least 22 years of age. - 7.6.3 The programs and/or services must be reasonably available to all HFN children and/or dependent adults in care, on or off-reserve, who qualify and wish to participate. - 7.6.4 Eligible uses of proceeds for children/adults in care programs and/or services include, but are not limited to: - a) counselling services; - b) medical treatment; - c) clothing, food and shelter; - d) transportation and specialized equipment for children/adults in care; - e) respite care; and - f) social/recreation activities to a maximum of \$1,000 per individual per fiscal year.
+(Amended Jul 2019) - 7.6.5 Non-profit child care sub-charities may be eligible to receive proceeds under the following conditions (Amended Apr 2016): - a) the sub-charity's child care application process is open to all parents or guardians in the HFN community;